suspended/routino/doc/README.txt

 Documentation
 -------------

-   The algorithm used is described in the file ALGORITHM.txt and some notes about the limitations of the data is in DATA.txt.
+   The algorithm used is described in the file ALGORITHM.txt with some notes about the input data in DATA.txt and numerical limitations in LIMITS.txt.

    The configuration files and in particular the default set of rules for processing the OpenStreetMap data tags are described in detail in